 Where to Drink Wine in Every Northern Virginia County

-With Virginia’s wine industry booming, the state is definitely a place for wine lovers of all kinds.
-Whether you are looking for a relaxing happy hour or want to take a trip to wine country, head to these vineyards, wineries, and wine bars across NoVA for a refreshing glass of vino.
+Virginia’s wine industry is booming, and it has something for wine lovers of all kinds.
+Whether you are looking for a relaxing happy hour or want to explore wine country, head to these vineyards, wineries, and wine bars across NoVA for a glass of vino.

 A list of Northern Virginia’s wineries and wine bars, organized by county.